programmatordev/yet-another-php-validator/docs/03-rules_each-value.md

 ## EachValue

-Validates every element of an `array` or object implementing `\Traversable` with a given set of rules.
+Validates every element of an `array`, or object implementing `\Traversable`, with a given set of rules.

 ```php
 EachValue(